JH1814/Nutrition_Tracker/README.md

 # 🍎 Nutrition Tracker

-## About This Project
-This project is intended to:
-- Practice the complete process from problem analysis to implementation
-- Apply basic Python programming concepts (console I/O, control flow, functions, modules)
-- Demonstrate console interaction, data validation, and file processing
-- Produce clean, well-structured, and documented code suitable for future teamwork
-- Encourage frequent, incremental commits to track progress

 ## 📝 Analysis

 ### Problem
-Many people track their daily nutrition manually using notes or spreadsheets, which often leads to **input errors, missing data**, and **no automatic** daily summaries.
+Many people **track** their daily **nutrition** manually using notes or spreadsheets, which often leads to **input errors, missing data**, and **no automatic** daily summaries.
 A console-based tracker can simplify this process by storing entries in a structured format and generating quick overviews.

 ### Scenario 🧭
-A user opens the program daily to record food items they’ve eaten — including date, category (e.g., protein, fat, carbs, sugar), and amount.
+A user opens the program daily to record food items they’ve eaten including date, category (e.g., protein, fat, carbs, sugar), and amount.
 The program validates the inputs, saves them into a file, and allows users to view summaries like total calories or nutrients per day or week.

 ### User Stories 📘